gmcallister23/JS-Final-Module-Project-DashConnect/README.md

-This is an api dashboar.
+This is an api dashboard.
 Each module connects to a different api to produce specific information.

 Each time you click the button, JS manipulates the DOM and creates new information inside the assigned container.